planetfederal/workshops/workshops/geoserver/performance/source/jvm/index.rst

 .. admonition:: Exercise

-   Lets adjust the amount of memory made available to GeoServer:
+   Try GeoServer with more memory and the memory management options as outlined above:

    #.
 Locate you jvm options for your application server.